Spend the winter upstate: the best wellness in the Catskills

 The Perfect (Extra) Long Weekend Itinerary

 Day 1: Check in to my Airbnb, relax for a bit and then do a late-day yoga session with Linda.
-Grab dinner at Trotwood Restaurant at Glen Falls House and afterward, take a long bath before snagging the best sleep ever.
+Grab dinner at Syvlia Woodstock ( less than 5 minute drive away) and afterward, take a long bath before snagging the best sleep ever.

-Day 2: Do a morning hike — something awe-inspiring, like Kaaterskill Falls.
+Day 2: Do a morning hike — something awe-inspiring, like Overlook Mountain (also only a 5 minute drive from the Ranch).
 Enjoy a microcurrent facial with Maria Vera (book in advance!).
-When hunger hits, grab a bite to eat at the Circle W market, their sandwiches are epic.
+When hunger hits, grab a bite to eat at the Sunfrost market.
 Pick up some local groceries, then head back to the house and make a fire in the original restored fireplace.
-Or make one outside in the fire pit and enjoy a few s’mores while you’re at it.
-You deserve after that rigorous morning hike!
-Eat a light bite for dinner and do some stretching exercises before taking another evening soak.
+Or make one outside in the fire pit.
+Eat a light bite for dinner and do some stretching exercises before taking another evening soak or better yet, take an evening steam.

 Day 3: Drive to Hudson and hit up some of the incredible antique stores.
 I like to park at the far end of Main Street and walk the whole stretch to clock some steps.
 Grab a coffee and lunch at one of the charming restaurants.